 Variant Call Format (VCF) is a common file format developed by the genomics scientific community.
 It contains information about variants found at specific positions in a reference genome.
-VCF files end with the .vcf suffix
+VCF files end with the .vcf or .vcf.gz suffixes.

 The VCF file header includes the VCF file format version and the variant caller version and lists the annotations used in the remainder of the file.
-The VCF header also includes the reference genome file and BAM file.
 The last line in the header contains the column headings for the data lines.
 Each of the VCF file data lines contains information about one variant.